About the Center

 Founded in 2013, the Center is a collaboration between internationally recognised academic institutions: The Johns Hopkins University, the Bloomberg School of Public Health, and the Pompeu Fabra University.
 Located on the Pompeu Fabra University campus in Barcelona, Spain, the Center is co-directed by Keshia Pollack at the Department of Health Policy and Management at the Bloomberg School, and Joan Benach at the Department of Political and Social Science at Pompeu Fabra University.

-The relationship between the institutions was initiated in the early 1990’s by the former mayor of Barcelona, Mr. Pasqual Maragall i Mira and the founding director of the Center, Professor Vicenç Navarro, and continues to provide fruitful exchange of knowledge through the Masters Programme in Public and Social Policies and the annual Hopkins Fall Institute, a collaboration that also includes the Barcelona Public Health Agency, which unites professionals from all over the world in the Pompeu Fabra campus to study intensive courses on health policy.
+The relationship between the institutions was initiated in the early 1990s by the then Chair of the Department of Political and Social Science and later President of the UPF, Professor Rosa Viros, and the founding director of the Center, Professor Vicenç Navarro from the Johns Hopkins University and also, at that time, from the UPF as Visiting Professor.
+It continues to provide a fruitful exchange of knowledge through various educational and research activities, including the Master Program in Public and Social Policies and the annual Hopkins Fall Institute, a collaboration started by the former mayor of Barcelona, Mr Pasqual Maragall I Mira, and which includes the Barcelona Public Health Agency.
+The Hopkins Fall Institute unites professionals from all over the world in the Pompeu Fabra campus to study intensive courses on health and social policy, and has been delivered since 2004.

 Context and approach